 So, take your time and focus on the top five pages that your visitors see regularly.
-They could be pages that are already ranking quite well but have the potential to do much better.
+They could be pages already ranking quite well but have the potential to do much better.

 Then focus on three main areas of improvement:

 - ensure the page keyword is in the title tag and the first 100 words

 - ensure that you have five internal and five external links on the page